look234/TGCDT/README.md

 # TGCDT
 The Giant Checklist Database Thing

+This is a short list of many of the changes I need to make and updates to this project.
+The list is much larger than this, this is just what I remember at the moment.

 To do:
 * Finish initial Set List display.
 * Combine test_card_text_grab.php into database_var.php, this was initially seperated to test speeding up loading times by calling for card text only when needed.